folio-org/raml-module-builder/README.md

 * Precede the index you want to search with the table name in camelCase, e.g. `instance.title = "bee"`.
 * There is no change with child table fields, use them in the regular way without table name prefix.
+* The `foreignKey` entry in schema.json automatically creates an index on the foreign key field.
-* The target table index field must have an index declared in the schema.json file.
+* For fast queries declare an index on any other searched field like `title` in the schema.json file.
 * For a multi-table join use `targetPath` instead of `fieldName` and put the list of field names into the `targetPath` array.
 * Use `= *` to check whether a join record exists.
 This runs a cross index join with no further restriction, e.g. `instance.id = *`.
 * The schema for the above example: